jadlr/documentation/dataformat/README.md

 ### context.yaml

+If the service does belong to a bounded context it can be specified in: `belongs_to_bounded_context`.
+General rule is that every service belongs to a bounded context.

+Which `visibility` does this service have?

+- `private`: intended usage is only by the owner
+- `public`: exposes an api for other owners.

+Components that are under development, experimental, not supported, beeing replaces or to change without warning should be `private`.

 ```
 belongs_to_bounded_context: Delivery

-# Intended usage of this component:
-# - private: - only for use by the owner
-# - public: - exposes an api for other owner
-# Components that are under development, experimental, not suppoted, replace, or to change
-# without warning should generally be marked as private.
 visibility: private
 ```

 ### runtime.yaml

+Which requirements does this service have on the runtime?
+This is used for sizing the machine, VM or container.

 ```
 runtime:
   cpu: L
   ram: S
   disk: XL
 ```